Information Set Decoding in the Lee Metric with Applications to Cryptography: Information set decoding over

 \item In the next step we want to check for the \textit{two} collisions between the set $S$ and $T$.
 The set $S$ consists of all $e_X$, where $e_X \in \mathbb{Z}_4^n(X)$ has weight $v$.
 Hence $S$ is of size $\binom{2m_1}{v}$ and similarly the set $T$ is of size $\binom{2m_2}{v}$.
-The first collision lives in $\mathbb{Z}_4^{\ell}$, whereas the second collision lives in $\mathbb{Z}_2^{k_2}$.
+The first collision lives in $\mathbb{Z}_4^{\ell}$, whereas the second collision lives in $2\mathbb{Z}_2^{k_2}$.
 We assume an uniform distribution and hence have to check on average many collisions.
-For each collision we have to compute $s_2-B(\pi_{I}(e_X+e_Y))$.
-With the method of early abort we only have to compute this on average $t-2v+1$ times.
-Each entry of the solution costs $2v$ multiplications and $2v+2$ additions, hence $8v+2$ binary operations.
+For each collision we have to compute $s_2-\pi_{I}(e_X+e_Y)B^\top$.
+With the method of early abort we only have to compute on average $t-2v+1$ entries.
+By Lemma \ref{lem13}, each entry of the solution costs $4v-2$ binary operations (assuming that $v\geq 1$).

 \item This sums up to the cost of one iteration being

 The success probability is given by having chosen the correct weight distribution of the error vector, i.e. in $X$ the weight $v$, in $Y$ the weight $v$, and in $J$ the missing weight $t-2v$: